nickreich/cda/pages/paper-presentations.md

 tagline:
 ---

 During the week of classes on Oct 31 and Nov 2, pairs of students will present a paper with a categorical data analysis to the rest of the class.
 Each group of students will have 25 minutes to present the paper.
 This assignment will count as a homework assignment and will be graded on the same scale (0, 5, or 10 points).
 Both members from the team will receive the same grade.
 Students will work in pairs to be assigned by the instructor.
 Your paper choice must be posted on the `#paper-presentation` slack channel by 1pm Tuesday, October 24.
+Each group must do a different paper.

 The presentation must include: